jbush001/NyuziProcessor/rtl/README.md

 | ffff0058 | w | F | SD GPIO direction<sup>4</sup> |
 | ffff005c | w | F | SD GPIO value |

-1. Serial writes print to standard out in the emulator and Verilator, allowing logging.
+1. Serial writes (including printfs from software) print to standard out in Verilator and the emulator.
 2. In the Verilator environment, keyboard scancodes are just an incrementing pattern.
 For the emulator, they are only returned if the framebuffer window is displayed and in focus.
 For the FPGA, they use the PS/2